 Best answer: Bone conduction headphones work by vibrating against the bones in your cheek or upper jaw, which in turn sends those vibrations to the inner ear, bypassing the ear canal completely.
 Since they don't depend on the eardrum, they can be great for people with hearing deficiencies, and since they aren't in or over your ear, you'll be able to hear what's happening around you.
-They aren't very good at reproducing sound that's true-to-life because of their design, but sometimes sound quality isn't the most important feature in a pair of headphones.
+They aren't very good at reproducing sound that's true-to-life because of their design, but sometimes sound quality isn't the most important feature.

 Regular headphones, whether wired or wireless, work on this principle.
 A small speaker inside each earbud or earcup passes along the sound waveform for our eardrums to pick up and pass along in turn.
 All speakers work this way, not just headphones.

-Bone conduction has its roots in the military and healthcare fields, and don't require the eardrum to pass the waveform along to the cochlea. instead, they rest against the cheekbone or upper jaw and the vibrations, which mimic an audio waveform, are passed directly to the inner ear.
+Bone conduction has its roots in the military and healthcare fields, and doesn't require the eardrum to pass the waveform along to the cochlea.
+Instead, bone conduction headphones rest against the cheekbone or upper jaw and the vibrations, which mimic an audio waveform, are passed directly to the inner ear.
 Since they aren't in or over your ears, you can hear things like traffic sounds or another person trying to get your attention.
 And since they don't rely on the eardrum, they can be great for folks with hearing loss.

 One drawback to bone conduction headphones is the sound quality.
-They don't sound bad, they just don't sound great.
+They don't sound bad, but they just don't sound great either.
 Better put, they sound different.
 We're not used to hearing things via a direct conduit from a vibration motor to our inner ear, but if you need to hear your surroundings or have hearing loss, they can be the right headphones for you.